Cloud Security Basics, Best Practices & Implementation

 By increasing your cloud security, you can:

 - Prevent existing cloud threats.
 Data stored in the cloud is readily accessible to cybercriminals if it isn’t secured with the appropriate protections.
-Unprotected data leaves organizations vulnerable to data loss, as well as risks like compromised APIs, account hijacking, malicious insider threats, and weak access, credential, and identity management.
+Unprotected data leaves organizations vulnerable to data loss, as well as risks like compromised APIs, account hijacking, malicious insider threats, mobile security threats, and weak access, credential, and identity management.

 - Defend against evolving risks.
 The threat landscape is constantly changing as cybercriminals deploy increasingly sophisticated attack methods.
 It’s vital that companies keep their security defenses up to date.